Davidyz/VectorCode/docs/cli.md

   `OllamaEmbeddingFunction(url="http://127.0.0.1:11434/api/embeddings",
   model_name="nomic-embed-text")`.
 Default: `{}`;
 - `host` and `port`: string and integer, Chromadb server host and port.
 VectorCode will start an HTTP server for Chromadb at a randomly picked free port on `localhost` if your configured `host:port` is not accessible.
 This allows the use of `AsyncHttpClient`.
   Default: `127.0.0.1:8000`;
+  > **If you are connecting to a ChromaDB instance running in Docker or Docker Compose, see [Connecting to a Local ChromaDB Docker Instance](#connecting-to-a-local-chromadb-docker-instance) for important details on configuring these values.**
 - `db_path`: string, Path to local persistent database.
 This is where the files for your database will be stored.
 Default: `~/.local/share/vectorcode/chromadb/`;
 - `db_log_path`: string, path to the _directory_ where the built-in chromadb server will write the log to.
 Default: `~/.local/share/vectorcode/`;